streamr-dev/streamr-specs/PROTOCOL.md

 -------- | ---- | --------
 `streamId` | `string` | Stream id of the messages to resend.
 `streamPartition` | `number` | Partition id of the messages to resend.
 Optional, defaults to 0.
 `fromMsgRef` | MessageRef | The array representation of the `MessageRef` of the first message to resend.
-Defined in the Stream Layer.
+Defined in the Stream Protocol.
 `toMsgRef` | MessageRef | The array representation of the `MessageRef` of the last message to resend.
-Defined in the Stream Layer.
+Defined in the Stream Protocol.
 `publisherId` | `string` | Optional.
 Set both `publisherId` and `msgChainId` to resend only messages in a particular message chain.
 Set to `null` to resend messages for all publishers.
 `msgChainId` | `string` | Optional.
 Set both `publisherId` and `msgChainId` to resend only messages in a particular message chain.
 Set to `null` to resend messages for all publishers.
 `sessionToken` | `string` | User's session token retrieved with some authentication method.
 Not required for public streams.